Imran Khan to be charged on November 25 in May 9 riots case - ExBulletin

 Imran Khan to be charged on November 25 in May 9 riots case

-RAWALPINDI: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan is expected to be charged in the May 9 riots case on November 25, ARY News reported.
+RAWALPINDI: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan is expected to be indicted in the May 9 riots case on November 25.

-The prosecution has so far presented 11 challans in this case, and 120 accused have been provided with copies of these challans.

-The court declared 23 accused, including Shehbaz Gill, Murad Saeed and Zulfi Bukhari, absconders and ordered confiscation of their properties.
+So far, the prosecution has submitted 11 complaints in the case, while 120 defendants have received copies.
+The court declared 23 accused, including Shehbaz Gill, Murad Saeed and Zulfi Bukhari, absconders, ordering confiscation of their properties.
+Additionally, the court ordered the Director General of Immigration to impose travel restrictions on those on the run.

-ATC judge Arshad Javed heard the case and approved the pleas filed by former Prime Minister Imran Khan.
+The hearing of the case was adjourned to November 25, when the court will formally indict the PTI leader.

+The court, however, ruled on the plea of Khan's lawyer Salman Safdar, seeking additional time for arguments.
+The judge said sufficient time had been given for arguments, which were not presented on time.

+Punjab's attorney general accused Khan of inciting his supporters to attack military installations if arrested.
+Despite these allegations, the court had accepted Khan's bail in four cases, including the burning of the Pakistan Muslim League-Nawaz (PML-N) office, with bail fixed at Rs 550,000.
-Prior to this, PTI founder Imran Khan had filed a complaint in the Islamabad High Court (IHC) against the transfer of the May 9 cases to military courts.

-The PTI founder filed a complaint with his lawyer Aziz Karamat Bhandari.
-The former prime minister named the state secretary, state interior secretary, IG Islamabad, IG Punjab, IG Jails, DG FIA and federal government respondents.
+Khan had also asked the Islamabad High Court (IHC) to object to the transfer of the May 9 cases to military courts.
+Filed through his lawyer Aziz Karamat Bhandari, Khan's petition named the Justice Secretary, Interior Secretary, IG Islamabad, IG Punjab, IG Jails, DG FIA and the federal government as respondents.

-He pleaded with the court not to transfer the May 9 cases to a military court.
+The petition claimed that the transfer of civil cases to military courts was unjustified.
+In response, IHC Justice Miangul Hassan Aurangzeb ordered the government to clarify its position, granting additional time to the defense ministry to present its position.

+The debate over military trials of civilians erupted after the Pakistan Democratic Movement (PDM)-led government initiated such proceedings for those involved in the May 9 riots.
+However, the Supreme Court declared military trials against civilians unconstitutional in a ruling in October 2023, then suspended in December by a 5-1 majority.

 |